Last updated: October 15, 2021

 Unless otherwise noted, we refer you, the Customer, as an owner or organizer of an individual, family, team, or business account.

 If you represent an organization, such as a business or educational institution, that utilizes 1Password products or services through Enterprise accounts or if you are an end user of 1Password product or a 1Password account provided by your organization, please see the 1Password Enterprise Accounts section of this privacy statement to learn how we process your data.

-We do not collect or obtain data from third parties.
-We collect some data from you, in order to provide you with our 1Password products and associated services.
+We collect some data from you, in order to provide you with our 1Password products and Services, in addition to your use of our Website.
 You provide some data directly, such as when you create a 1Password account, when you register for a 1Password event or a webinar, or contact us for support.
 Such data is limited to your email address only.
 We get some limited data from your use of the 1Password products and services.
 Such data includes your IP address, and the make and model of your device through which you access or use 1Password products or services.